Trading Margin is a fancy word for – loan from your brokerage.

 For a typical stock, brokerages will allow you to borrow up to 50% of the cost.

 You open a new margin account at your brokerage with $5,000.
 Your buying power will be double, $10,000.
 If you buy $5,000 worth of stock, you still have $5,000 to spend.
 This is the power of trading on margin.

 Do you need good credit to use margin in your trading?
 No.

 Brokerages, by law, require a minimum of $2,000 in your account to open a margin account.
 At all times, you must meet this minimum requirement.
 You will also be required to fill out a special form before opening your new account.
-The reason your credit history is not a concern is because your margined securities will be used a collateral.
+The reason your credit history is not a concern is that your margined securities will be used as collateral.

 What Initial Margin, Maintenance Margin, and Margin Call Mean

 Initial margin is the original amount you borrow in your trade.